nusco/narjillos/backlog.md

 * Serialize ancestry and experiment together in one file, not two separate files °°
 * Automatically purge experiment temp file °
 * Automatically recover missing experiment from temp file °
-* "--serious" option to start with persistence, ancestry, and learge heap
+* "--serious" option to start with persistence, ancestry, and large heap °
+* Historical experiment stats (average lifespan, number of creatures, ...)
 * View stats for followed narjillo (age, energy, times eaten, genome...)
 * Encode CPU floatpoint precision in the experiment id (instead of using strictfp)